-If your interested in shaping or protecting the future of your city, state, and country, the Government and Public Administration Career Cluster may be for you.
-Though there are some areas that are unique to military service, virtually every occupation can be found within government.
-Some sample occupations for this cluster are elected official (city council, mayor, governor, etc.) city manager, lobbyist, legislative assistant, military member, foreign service, diplomatic or consular office, planner, federal aid coordinator, court clerk.
+If you are interested in shaping or protecting the future of your city, state and country, the Government and Public Administration Career Cluster may be for you.
+Through there are some areas that are unique to military service, virtually every occupation can be found within government.
+Some sample occupations for this cluster would be: elected official (city council, mayor, governor, etc.) city Manager, Lobbyist, legislative assistant, military member, Foreign Service, diplomatic or consular office, planner, Federal aid coordinator, City, county or court clerk.